hivdb/chiro-cms/resources/susceptibility-data.md

 ## Tabular summaries

+### Numbers of published in vitro neutralization assays according to spike mutations, type of plasma, and monoclonal antibody

+[table]
+TableS3
+[/table]

 ### Fold-Reduced Neutralizing Susceptibility of Pseudotyped Viruses with Individual or Combinations of Spike Mutations to Monoclonal Antibodies According to General Mode of Binding

 [table]